Hi, I'm Jayne!

 How are you using AI in your design work?

 As a thinking partner and speed layer.
 I use Claude to pressure-test research synthesis, sharpen copy, and analyze data.
 For early explorations, I've been experimenting with Figma Make and Cursor.
-The most valuable thing a team can do right now is make space to share what's actually working: what AI amplifies, where it falls short, and how to implement it given your constraints.
-That's why I've run workshops for my team to experiment, build, and iterate on current practices together.
+I've also run workshops for my team to experiment, build, and iterate on current practices together as tools and constraints shift.

 How are you using AI in your design work?

 As a thinking partner and speed layer.
 I use Claude to pressure-test research synthesis, sharpen copy, and analyze data.
 For early explorations, I've been experimenting with Figma Make and Cursor.
-The most valuable thing a team can do right now is make space to share what's actually working: what AI amplifies, where it falls short, and how to implement it given your constraints.
-That's why I've run workshops for my team to experiment, build, and iterate on current practices together.
+I've also run workshops for my team to experiment, build, and iterate on current practices together as tools and constraints shift.

 You're into hand lettering.
 Why cards?